 The book and movie have been thought-provoking experiences for many generations, including the DFT audience which applauded the film in a respectful, subdued manner.
 More than forty years ago, in the 1970 book 50 Classic Motion Pictures, David Zinman wrote, “Even forty years after its first showing, the movie evokes telling moments of tenderness and poignancy and despair, draining the emotions because it leaves no hope.”

-About 10 years later, Universal released a much less serious war-related movie that starred a comedy team that would bring in a lot of money for Universal over the next decade.
-The 1941 comedy Buck Privates was the first starring movie for Abbott and Costello.
-I saw it at the Redford Theatre on August 10, 2012, on a double bill with Abbott and Costello Meet the Killer (1948).
+About 10 years later, Universal used another war-related movie in a much less serious manner.
+The 1941 comedy Buck Privates was the first starring movie for Abbott and Costello, who brought in a lot of money for Universal over the next decade.
+I saw Buck Privates at the Redford Theatre on August 10, 2012, on a double bill with Abbott and Costello Meet the Killer (1948).

 Those two movies were from the two periods of popularity that Abbott and Costello enjoyed at Universal (1941-1944 and 1948-1951), according to David Shipman in The Great Movie Stars: The Golden Years (1989).